 Their wedding was as eclectic as they are, with the big barn elements of the Texas countryside fused with a Jewish ceremony, tearful and comedic vows, heartfelt letters, faces scrunched up with laughter, a horah dance that bordered on chaotic, and a smattering of electronic music (Kaley’s favorite) booming in the background.

 We hope Kaley and Doug were taken on as much of a ride when watching their film as we were filming and editing it.

 Getting married?
-Rachel and I would love to film it!
-Please get in touch!
+No matter how crazy, we would love to film it!
+Please get in touch. 🙂